jessepav/lacygoill-wiki-backup/awk/awk.md

     │ \c     │ Escape sequence         │
     └────────┴─────────────────────────┘

+The order was found in the book `The AWK Programming Language`, appendix A, page 191 of the book.

 ##
 ## How to simplify multiple assignments, all of which have the same rhs?